 One effective method is just before ejaculation to gently squeeze the penis just below the 'head' for 10 - 20 seconds, then carry on.
 Practice the stop and start method (edging), taking a deep breath before continuing; this will help delay ejaculation.
 This method can be beneficial, and with practice, you can regain a significant degree of control and last longer in bed!

 PE Creams, Sprays, and Wipes

-Mild side effects can include mild irritation, rash, and itching; this can occur in either the man or woman unless using a condom.
+Mild side effects can include mild irritation, rash, and itching; this can occur in the man or woman unless using a condom.
 Please take extra precautions using PE creams, sprays, and wipes with condoms.
 They can weaken the material exposing you and your partner to potential sexually transmitted diseases and unwanted pregnancy.
-These treatments can cause desensitization for your partner as well unless washed off before intercourse.
+These treatments can also cause desensitization for your partner unless washed off before intercourse.

 Try to use the smallest amount you can to gain desensitization to avoid unwanted side effects.
-Importantly only use this treatment as directed; there are cases where people have used them for pain relief and cosmetic procedures using far too high a dose.
+Importantly only use this treatment as directed.
+There are cases where people have used them for pain relief and cosmetic procedures using far too high a dose.
 Overuse can cause a potentially life-threatening condition called methemoglobinemia.